Wondering “what is a pallet jack”?

 What Is the Smallest Pallet Jack?

-Mighty Lift manufactures a hand pallet truck that has a 16-inch width and 36-inch forks.
+Mighty Lift manufactures a hand pallet truck with a 16-inch width and 36-inch forks.

 How High Does a Pallet Jack Lift?

-So their lift heights are just enough to get the pallet off the ground.
+Their lift heights are usually enough to raise the pallet slightly off the ground and nothing more.

 How Much Can a Pallet Jack Lift?